hapax/hapax.github.io/assets/simple-physics.md

 period $t_\text{period}$ means this is *exactly* correct, numbers and all.
-(If we stuck with period we would be off by a factor of $2\pi$, which is not idea if we want to design a precision timepiece.)
+(If we stuck with period we would be off by a factor of $2\pi$, which is not ideal if we want to design a precision timepiece.)
 So, if your high school physics lab has springs of stiffness $k = 10^2 \text{
 N/m}$ ($100$ Newtons for every meter displaced), then to obtain an oscillation period of $ t_\text{period} =1$ second, you should attach